authplz/authplz-core/README.md

 ### Running

-1. Run `make install` to install dependencies
+1. `make install` to install dependencies
-2. Run `./gencert.sh` to generate self signed TLS certificates
+2. `./gencert.sh` to generate self signed TLS certificates
-3. Run `make build-env` and `make start-env` to build and run dependencies
+3. `make build-env` and `make start-env` to build and run dependencies
-4. Run `./authplz` to launch the app
+4. `./authplz` to launch the app

 `./authplz --help` will list available configuration options.